jmaassen/ConstellationOnYarn/README.md

 	wget http://ftp.acc.umu.se/mirror/cdimage.ubuntu.com/releases/xenial/release/source/ubuntu-16.04-src-1.iso

-Next put this image into HDFS for example (after replacing /home/jason with your home directory in HDFS):
+Next put this image into HDFS for example (after replacing `/user/jason` with your home directory in HDFS):

 	hdfs dfs -copyFromLocal ubuntu-16.04-src-1.iso /user/jason

-Next run the example using (after replacing /home/jason with your home directory in HDFS twice):
+Next run the example using (after replacing `/user/jason` with your home directory in HDFS __twice__):

 	java -cp ./dist/ConstellationOnYarn.jar:`yarn classpath` nl.esciencecenter.ConstellationOnYarn /user/jason/ ./dist /user/jason/ubuntu-16.04-src-1.iso

-This starts the 'nl.esciencecenter.ConstellationOnYarn' example _locally_, which connects to the YARN scheduler and submits the example.
+This starts the `nl.esciencecenter.ConstellationOnYarn` example _locally_, which connects to the YARN scheduler and submits the example.
 This class expects the following command-line parameters:

 - The HDFS root directory to which the dependencies should be staged-in, `/user/jason` in this example.